Expo, Erased: Read New Versions of Our Letters from the Editors

 As a poet and reader of Exposition Review, it was an enriching experience to dive into a familiar body of work not written with the intent to be particularly poetic and to extract rhythm and style from it.
 I hope you all enjoy this series as much as I enjoyed creating it.
 Here’s to the past six volumes and six years of Expo, as well as many more!

-We are thrilled to present this erasure poetry series by Rachel.
+We are thrilled to present this erasure poetry series by Rayne.
 Stay tuned to our Instagram, Twitter, and Facebook as we unveil the final poems over the upcoming months.